The Ultimate Guide to Creating a Marketing Dashboard

 The first step to creating a marketing reporting dashboard is defining the KPIs you want to measure.
 Each KPI should be tied to a goal or objective of your marketing strategy, so it’s crucial to have that in mind before you begin.

-It is not a good idea to try to track every marketing metric on your marketing dashboard KPI.
-It would be best to start with just a few of the most important metrics and then add more over time as you get better at using analytics.
-The first set of metrics you select will likely lead you to other metrics you also want to track.
+It is not a good idea to display vain marketing metrics on your marketing dashboard KPI.
+It would be best to start with just a few of the crucial ones and then add up others that prove to be necessary for analytics.
+The pioneer set of metrics will likely uncover other metrics you’d like to add to the dashboard.

 Additionally, when choosing KPIs to put on your dashboard, it is important to consider how they affect each other.
 This way, your dashboard will provide an accurate view of how marketing efforts are going.